fairlearn/fairlearn/docs/about/index.rst

 Mission
 -------

-Fairlearn is an open source toolkit that seeks to empower data scientists and developers to assess and improve fairness of their AI systems.
+Fairlearn is an open source project that seeks to empower data scientists and developers to assess and improve fairness of AI systems.
-The toolkit aspires to include:
+The project aspires to include:

-- Fairness metrics and unfairness mitigation algorithms
+- A Python library of fairness metrics and mitigation algorithms
-- Tools for interactive fairness assessment (e.g., dashboard, plotting, etc.)
+- Tools for (interactive) fairness assessment (e.g., plotting, dashboards, etc.)
-- Educational materials (comprehensive user guide, detailed case studies, white papers, etc.)
+- Educational materials (comprehensive user guide, detailed case studies, Jupyter notebooks, white papers, etc.)

 Development of Fairlearn is firmly grounded in the understanding that fairness in AI systems is a sociotechnical challenge.